CS386-journal-time/CS386-journal-time/D2_Requirements/D2_Requirements.md

   **2.1	Journal User** <br/>

 3.	**Preconditions** <br/>
-The Journal User is logged and viewing the app in a “Calendar” view displaying a month of a year.
-The default setting on app open takes user to current date.
+The Journal User is logged in and viewing the app in a “Calendar” view displaying a month of a year.
+The default setting on opening the app takes the Journal User to the current date.

-4.	**Basic Flow of Events** <br/>
+4.	**Basic Flow of Events**
   * Within the calendar view the user can navigate to a specific month within a specific year by scrolling up or down a calendar display.
-  *	When the Journal User gets to a day where they want to view a specific day’s journal, they will click on that date that will navigate to a new screen with that day’s journal entry.
+  *	When the Journal User gets to a day where they want to view a specific day’s journal page, they will click on that date and it will navigate to a new screen with that day’s journal entry.
-  *	Within a specific day’s journal page, the user can edit the journal page, return to the calendar view, or navigate to the proceeding or following day’s journal page by swiping left or right.
+  *	Within a specific day’s journal page, the user can view / edit the journal page, return to the calendar view, or navigate to the proceeding or following day’s journal page by swiping left or right.
   *	The use case ends successfully.
-The user arrives at the desired date of choice.
+The user arrives at the journal page of the desired date of choice.

 5.	**Alternative Flows** <br/>
   **5.1	Choose a different view** <br/>
   The Journal User can select a different calendar view within the options tab **5.2	Scroll Calendar Beyond Range** <br/>
-  If at any point during the editing prior to a save, if the Journal User presses the cancel key, this will act the same as pressing “cancel” where no changes are updated and the Journal user is taken back to the day’s page.
+  The back-end capabilities will determine the range of the calendar dates.

 6.	**Key Scenarios** <br/>
   **6.1	Journal User navigates** <br/>